-agencies and other disciplining authorities may impose the penalty of reprimand or censure, fine in an amount not exceeding six (6) months' salary, suspension without pay for not more than one (1) year, demotion in rank or pay, or dismissal from the service.

 SEC.
-208.
+207. Penalties That May Be Imposed. - Heads of departments and agencies and other disciplining authorities may impose the penalty of reprimand or censure, fine in an amount not exceeding six (6) months' salary, suspension without pay for not more than one (1) year, demotion in rank or pay, or dismissal from the service.

-Imposition of Penalties. -
+SEC.
+208. Imposition of Penalties. -

 - (a) In meting out punishment, the same penalties shall be imposed for similar offenses and only one (1) penalty shall be imposed in each case.
-In the imposition of these penalties, the disciplining authority shall take into consideration the circumstances which may either exonerate the respondent from any liability, mitigate or aggravate the offense. - (b) In the imposition of the proper penalties, the administrative offenses or causes for disciplinary action mentioned in this Code shall be categorized into light, less grave, and grave. - The Commission shall promulgate rules and regulations on the (c) classification of administrative offenses into light, less grave and grave and shall prescribe the corresponding principal and accessory penalties SUCH AS CANCELLATION OF ELIGIBILITY, FORFEITURE OF RETIREMENT BENEFITS, DISQUALIFICATION FROM REINSTATEMENT, EMPLOYMENT.
-REEMPLOYMENT.
-PROMOTION, AND BAR FROM TAKING CIVIL SERVICE EXAMINATIONS.

-Effect of Administrative Penalties. - The penalty of dismissal SEC.
-209. shall result in the separation of the respondent from the service.
-Dismissal shall carry with it the cancellation of civil service eligibilities, forfeiture of retirement benefits, and disqualification from employment in the government whether appointive or elective and disqualification to run for any public office even if the case is pending on appeal.

-Although decisions imposing the penalty of dismissal are immediately executory, no permanent appointment pending appeal shall be issued to replace the dismissed employee.
+In the imposition of these penalties, the disciplining authority shall take into consideration the circumstances which may exonerate the respondent from any liability, mitigate or aggravate the offense. - (b) In the imposition of the proper penalties, the administrative offenses or causes for disciplinary action mentioned in this Code shall be categorized into light, less grave, and grave. - (c) The Commission shall promulgate rules and regulations on the classification of administrative offenses into light, less grave and grave and shall prescribe the corresponding principal and accessory penalties SUCH AS CANCELLATION ELIGIBILITY, FORFEITURE OF RETIREMENT DISQUALIFICATION FROM EMPLOYMENT, REINSTATEMENT, REEMPLOYMENT, OR PROMOTION, AND BAR FROM TAKING CIVIL SERVICE EXAMINATIONS. - SEC.
+209. Effect of Administrative Penalties.
+The penalty of dismissal shall result in the separation of the respondent from the service.
+Dismissal shall carry with it the cancellation of civil service eligibilities, forfeiture of retirement benefits, and disqualification from employment in the government whether appointive or elective and disqualification to run for any public office even if the case is pending on appeal. . - Although decisions imposing the penalty of dismissal are immediately executory, no permanent appointment pending appeal shall be issued to replace the dismissed employee.
 In the interest of the service, however, designation may be resorted to until the case is resolved with finality.